beezee/djax/readme.md

 djax arose out of a desire to use [pjax](https://github.com/defunkt/jquery-pjax) with complicated and varied layouts.
 See [here](http://brianzeligson.com/djax) for a WordPress site using a modified version of the [bones](http://themble.com/bones/) WordPress theme. djax enabling this theme took about 7 lines of code (if you count adding a class to an element as a line of code.)

+There is also a small working example in the github repository.
+Feel free to load up any of the included html files in your browser to see how it works.